MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/entry.md

 1. Add an `ExportRenderer` attribute to the custom renderer class to specify that it will be used to render the Xamarin.Forms control.
 This attribute is used to register the custom renderer with Xamarin.Forms.

 > [!NOTE]
-> **Note**: It is optional to provide a custom renderer in each platform project.
+> It is optional to provide a custom renderer in each platform project.
 If a custom renderer isn't registered, then the default renderer for the control's base class will be used.

 The following diagram illustrates the responsibilities of each project in the sample application, along with the relationships between them: